arterys/inference-sdk/README.md

 ### The healthcheck endpoint

+The Arterys app relies on the result from this endpoint to decide whether or not the inference service is ready to field requests.
 You should handle healthcheck requests by returning a string 'READY' if your server is ready.
 Otherwise return something else, with status code 200 in both cases.
+Returning "READY" too early will result in failures due to requests being sent too early.

 You can do this by modifying the `healthcheck_handler` function in `mock_server.py`